Steven Thompson (Scottish footballer): Rangers

 On Boxing Day 2002, Thompson moved to Rangers for £200,000 with Billy Dodds having returned to Tannadice twenty-four hours earlier, though Sky Sports reported the move was completed on 31 December 2002.
 Thompson scored on his debut in the 3–1 win over Dundee.

 After suffering knee ligament damage in September 2003, Thompson missed most of the season, undergoing surgery which was successful and returning in March.
 Later in the 2003–04 season, Thompson would go on to score six goals in the remaining matches, which included a 2–1 loss in an Old Firm game on 28 March 2004.

 Thompson played in the majority of matches the following season and despite having played in nearly every match of 2005–06, Thompson would score his first Champions League goal, in a 2–2 draw against Petržalka 1898, in Matchday Four, on 1 November 2005.
-Thompson's goals were usually accompanied by what appeared to be extreme anger as Thompson vented to all and sundry.
 By the end of December, Thompson was allowed to move to Cardiff City for a fee of £250,000 in January 2006.
 He was previously linked with a move to SPL rivals Aberdeen.